Trust and security

 EU AI Act position

 Eltrus is monitoring the EU AI Act implementation timeline.
-The 7 May 2026 Digital Omnibus deferred Annex III high-risk AI obligations to 2 December 2027, but Article 4 (AI literacy) and Article 50 (transparency) enforce on 2 August 2026 regardless.
+The Digital Omnibus simplification package, provisionally agreed in trilogue on 7 May 2026 (pending formal adoption), defers Annex III high-risk AI obligations from 2 August 2026 to 2 December 2027 and Annex I (product-embedded) HRAIS to 2 August 2028.
+Article 4 (AI literacy) and Article 50 (transparency) enforce on 2 August 2026 regardless.
 Both apply to Eltrus's service.

 Provider and Deployer roles